 The key principles we recommend you keep in mind when deciding where to give:

 - Your donation can change someone's life.
-For a few thousand dollars you can literally save someone's life in the developing world.
-This claim isn't a normal "marketing pitch" you read in direct mail solicitations – it's the result that outstanding charities we've looked at achieve -- and you can count on them.
+For a few thousand dollars you can save someone's life in the developing world.
+This claim isn't a normal "marketing pitch" you read in direct mail solicitations – it's the result that outstanding charities achieve.
 For more, see:

 - The wrong donation can accomplish nothing.
 Charities that demonstrably change lives are the exception, not the rule.
 Why?
-Fundraising often involves social and emotional manipulation, and almost never involves fact-based demonstrations of programs' effectiveness.
+Fundraisers often rely on social connections or emotional pleas, and almost never make fact-based demonstrations of programs' effectiveness.
 This means that lots of charities raise money and run programs without ever demonstrating that their programs actually work.
 Why should charities have to demonstrate that their programs work?
-Isn't it obvious that most programs charities run help people?

-It's not.
-Experts, governments and foundations have tried and failed for decades to solve many of the same problems charities are working on.
-This all means that there are lots of charities out there that probably aren't actually accomplishing much at all.
+Experts, governments and foundations have tried (and often failed) for decades to solve many of the same problems charities are working on today.
+This means that many charities may not be accomplishing anything at all.
 For more, see: